Simon Armitage: Music

 Armitage is the first poet laureate who is also a disc jockey.
 He is a music fan, especially of The Smiths.
-During what his wife Sue described as "a bit of a mid-life crisis", Armitage and his college friend Craig Smith founded the band The Scaremongers.
+During what his wife Sue described as "a bit of a midlife crisis", Armitage and his college friend Craig Smith founded the band The Scaremongers.
 Their only album, Born in a Barn, was released in 2010.
-Armitage is the lead singer of LYR (Land Yacht Regatta), a band he is in alongside Richard Walters and Patrick J Pearson.
-The band is signed to Mercury KX, part of Decca Records.
-They released their debut album Call in the Crash Team in 2020 and a single, "Winter Solstice", in 2021 featuring Wendy Smith from Prefab Sprout.
+Armitage is a member of the band LYR (Land Yacht Regatta), alongside singer-songwriter Richard Walters and producer Patrick J Pearson.
+The band signed to Mercury KX, part of Decca Records.
+They released their debut album, Call in the Crash Team, in 2020 and a single, "Winter Solstice", in 2021 featuring Wendy Smith from Prefab Sprout.

 In May 2020 Armitage was the guest on BBC Radio 4's Desert Island Discs.
 His choice of music included David Bowie's "Moonage Daydream"; his chosen book was the Oxford English Dictionary, and his luxury was a tennis ball.